novnc/noVNC/README.md

 ### Browser Requirements

-* Chrome 8, Firefox 4, Safari 6, Opera 12, IE 11, Edge 12, etc.
+* Chrome 49, Firefox 44, Safari 10, Opera 36, IE 11, Edge 12, etc.

-* HTML5 Canvas, WebSockets and Typed Arrays
+* HTML5 Canvas, WebSockets and Typed Arrays, etc.

 * Fast Javascript Engine: this is not strictly a requirement, but without a fast Javascript engine, noVNC might be painfully slow.